 Rokinon AF 35mm f/2.8 FE (aka Samyang 35mm f/2.8) – SYIO35AF-E

-The Samyang 35mm f/2.8 is very slightly smaller than the Sony Zeiss 35mm f/2.8 which is about 3x the price.
+The Samyang 35mm f/2.8 is very slightly smaller than the Sony Zeiss 35mm f/2.8 Sonnar which is about 3x the price.
 This is as close to a pancake lens as you’ll get on Sony full frame.

 This is where Samyang started to hit their stride with their AF motors.
 It’s fast and decisive.
 Make sure you get the latest firmware though, but to update the firmware on Samyang lenses, you need their lens dock.